Looking for activities for your 3-year-old?

 We hadn’t either until our au pair mentioned it to us as she’d heard about it from other au pairs.

-Basically it’s kinda like paint by numbers for kids.
+It’s kinda like paint-by-numbers for kids.

 You get special markers that only work on the dot art coloring books, and they can color in a special place with these special markers.

 You can check out some dot art supplies here (non-affiliate link).